Toni Nadal

 Antonio "Toni" Nadal Homar ([anˈtonjo ˈtoni naˈðal oˈmaɾ]; born 21 February 1961) is a Spanish tennis coach.
-Toni Nadal is the uncle and ex-coach of tennis player Rafael Nadal, the elder brother of Spanish professional footballer Miguel Ángel Nadal, and the current coach of tennis player Félix Auger-Aliassime.
+Toni Nadal is the uncle and ex-coach of tennis player Rafael Nadal, the ex-coach of tennis player Félix Auger-Aliassime, and the elder brother of Spanish professional footballer Miguel Ángel Nadal.

 With 16 major titles won as the coach of his nephew Rafael Nadal, he was the most successful coach in tennis history until Marián Vajda and his player Novak Djokovic won their 17th major title together in 2020.

 Early life

 Toni Nadal was born into a Spanish family and has two siblings, brothers.
 His younger brother Miguel became a professional football player for FC Barcelona.
 Toni Nadal tried participating in several sports including football, table tennis, and swimming.
 He achieved the title of junior champion of Balearic Islands in his table tennis career.
 He was the first of his siblings to play ground tennis when he started doing so at fourteen years old.
 Nadal was inspired to join the sport when he saw Ilie Năstase win the Barcelona Masters in 1972.